How to Build an Empirical Speed Distribution for Dark Matter in the Solar Neighborhood: Acknowledgments

 \section{Acknowledgments}

 We thank Carlos Blanco, Akaxia Cruz, Andreas Thoyas, and Xiuyuan Zhang for useful conversations.
-ML and DF are supported by the Department of Energy~(DOE) under Award Number DE-SC0007968.
-ML is also supported by the Simons Investigator in Physics Award.
-DF is additionally supported by the Joseph H. Taylor Graduate Student Fellowship.
-LN is supported by the Sloan Fellowship and the NSF CAREER award 2337864.
+M.L. and D.F. are supported by the Department of Energy~(DOE) under Award No. DE-SC0007968.
+M.L. is also supported by the Simons Investigator in Physics Award.
+D.F. is additionally supported by the Joseph H. Taylor Graduate Student Fellowship.
+L.N. is supported by the Sloan Fellowship and the NSF CAREER award 2337864.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 The computations in this paper were run on the FASRC cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
 The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing~(GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart~(HLRS), as well as on the machines of the Max Planck Computing and Data Facility~(MPCDF) in Garching, Germany.

+This report was prepared as an account of work sponsored by an agency of the United States Government.
+Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.